project-graveyard/Self-Reference/README.md

 * Python Flask for the backend.
 * HTML, CSS and Bootstrap 4 for the frontend.
+> The use of joplin desktop md to html rendering.

 Check out the site [here](https://self-reference.web.app)